ramakhalil02/Quantum-Alpha-Decay/README.md

 # Numerical Modeling of Alpha Decay: Quantum Tunneling Through the Coulomb Barrier

+This project is a part of independent research and development conducted during my **Master of Science program in Computational Physics**.
+The entire methodology, analysis, and implementation of all numerical solvers were executed solely by me, and the full work is documented in the accompanying report and code.

-This project contains the computational implementation used to model and investigate the fundamental phenomenon of **quantum tunneling** that governs alpha decay in heavy nuclei.
+The project contains the computational implementation used to model and investigate the fundamental phenomenon of **quantum tunneling** that governs alpha decay in heavy nuclei.
 The primary objective was to numerically verify the **exponential nature** of the half-life's dependence on the alpha particle's emitted energy, which can vary by **more than 20 orders of magnitude** despite minimal changes in kinetic energy.

 ---